mahab339/ArabicAndroidCountryPicker/README.md

 ## Features
 CountryPicker is a simple fragment that can be embedded or shown as dialog.
 See the example to see more detail.

-This Arabic translated version is a fork from https://github.com/roomorama/AndroidCountryPicker .
+This Arabic translated version is a fork from https://github.com/roomorama/AndroidCountryPicker.
+Thanks thomasdao for this great library!

 Translation was done using this script: https://github.com/mohabh/taw